IBM/pymm/info/pymm-blog-1.md

 GRUB_CMDLINE_LINUX="rd.driver.blacklist=nouveau memmap=60G!12G"
 GRUB_CMDLINE_LINUX="rd.driver.blacklist=nouveau memmap=60G!12G"
 ```
+Then reboot the machine to update the kernel
 ```
 sudo reboot
 ```

+This command will show you that there is a new disk
 ```
 > lsblk /dev/pmem2
 NAME  MAJ:MIN RM SIZE RO TYPE MOUNTPOINT